opencypher/cypherdb/src/content/docs/cypher/data-definition/create-table.md

 ---

 As a first step to creating your database, you need to define your nodes and relationships.
 In the property graph model, nodes and relationships have labels.
-In Kuzu, every node or relationship can have only **one** label.
+In CypherDB, every node or relationship can have only **one** label.
 Nodes and relationships, and their properties, are defined through `CREATE NODE TABLE` and `CREATE REL TABLE` statements.
 The choice of using the term "table" over "label" is intentional and explained below.

 :::note[Why are there no "labels"?]
-Kuzu uses the term **table** rather than **label** because, unlike other graph systems, Kuzu is ultimately a relational system in the sense that it stores and processes sets of tuples, i.e., tables or relations.
+CypherDB uses the term **table** rather than **label** because, unlike other graph systems, CypherDB is ultimately a relational system in the sense that it stores and processes sets of tuples, i.e., tables or relations.

-In fact, Kuzu's data model can be viewed as a _structured_ property graph model, in which you tag your tables as "node" and "relationship" tables depending on their roles in your application data.
+In fact, CypherDB's data model can be viewed as a _structured_ property graph model, in which you tag your tables as "node" and "relationship" tables depending on their roles in your application data.
 Nodes are generally well-suited for representing entities, while relationships are used to represent the